 Article 8:

-The officers of the Association shall be a President, Vice President, Secretary and Treasurer.
+The officers of the Association shall be a President, Vice Presidents, Secretary and Treasurer.

 Article 9:

 These articles may be amended by a three-fourths vote of all Directors, or, provided due notice of the proposed amendment shall have been placed in the mail to each Director at least thirty days in advance, by a two-thirds vote of all Directors.
 The Board of Directors may from time to time adopt By-Laws not inconsistent with the Articles and applicable statutes.
 By-Laws may be amended by a three-fourths vote of all Directors, or, provided due notice of the proposed amendment shall be mailed to each Director at least thirty days in advance, by a two-thirds vote of all Directors.
 Notices shall be sent by First-Class mail or electronic mail to the last known address to each Director.